raguay/MyNotes/Announcements.md

+---
+id: Announcements
+aliases:
+tags:
+  - Misc
+---
-# Announcements -
+# Announcements

-- those helping in Christmas program will meet together after meeting.

-### Prayers
+- January 11 - New believer's Class during SS
+	- People waiting for Baptism has to take it
+	- Open to anyone that hasn't gone through it